TheKing009/expresso-defold/README.md

 ***

 ## Introduction
-This open-source software is being developed keeping in mind the global impacts of COVID-19 pandemic, specially on the eduacation sector.
+This software is being developed keeping in mind the global impacts of COVID-19 pandemic, specially on the eduacation sector.
 Though this app is being developed for the education sector, it can also be used as a professional workspace.

 ## Features
 The app will have the following features when it is fully developed.
 However the  listed feautures are subject to change on the discretion of the developers.